GoogleCloudPlatform/dataflux-pytorch/README.md

-# Dataflux Dataset for PyTorch
+# Dataflux Dataset for PyTorch with Google Cloud Storage

 The Dataflux Dataset for PyTorch is an effort to improve ML-training efficiency when using data stored in GCS for training datasets.
 Using the Dataflux Dataset for training is up to **3X faster** when the dataset consists of many small files (e.g., 100 - 500 KB).